DemonBigj781/OpenTTDMusicPackMaker/README.txt

 [README]

-This is to generate you own musicpack for Open Transport Tycoon Deluxe You need all 31 midi files to get the .obm file to work the root folder should look like this
+This is to generate you own musicpack for Open Transport Tycoon Deluxe You need exactly 31 midi files to get the .obm file to work the root folder should look like this
 #############################
 Root
 	create.py
 	music(folder)
+		mymusic.obm
+	submithere(folder)
 		the 31 midi's needed
 #############################
 put the 31 midi's in the music folder